allegroai/clearml-docs/docs/fundamentals/hyperparameters.md

 ![image](../img/hyperparameters_sections.png)

-## Command line parsing
+## Command Line Parsing
-Parameters passed to experiments, using Python's built-in argparse module and [click](https://click.palletsprojects.com/en/8.0.x/), are automatically captured by ClearML, so no code changes are needed.
+ClearML captures any command line parameters passed when invoking code that uses standard python packages such as argparse or [click](https://click.palletsprojects.com).
+This happens automatically with no additional code required beyond initializing ClearML.

-### Argparse example
+### Argparse Example

 ```python
 from clearml import Task